Ph.D., Stanford Graduate School of Business

 Pontikes studies market categorization, innovation, and technological change.
 She studies these topics with a “big data” approach using computational text analytics.
 Designing strategy for an entrepreneurial company requires carving out a market position for an innovative product.
 By understanding cognitive and sociological underpinnings of categories, firms can define a market category for strategic benefit.
-In another line of research, she studies stigma by association in markets.
-Her work has appeared in The American Sociological Review, Management Science, Administrative Science Quarterly, Sociological Science, and Organization Science.
+In another line of research, she studies stigma in markets.
+Her work has appeared in Administrative Science Quarterly, Management Science, The American Sociological Review, Strategy Science, Sociological Science and Organization Science.

-She earned a bachelor of science degree magna cum laude in physics with distinction from Yale University, where she was the Saybrook College Banner Bearer and received the DeForest Pioneers Prize for achievement in Physics.
-She graduated with a PhD in business administration from the Stanford Graduate School of Business.
+Pontikes earned a bachelor of science degree magna cum laude in physics with distinction from Yale University, where she was the Saybrook College Banner Bearer and received the DeForest Pioneers Prize for achievement in Physics.
+She graduated with a Ph.D. in business administration from the Stanford Graduate School of Business.
 In 2008, she received the Louis R. Pondy Award from the Academy of Management’s Organization and Management Theory division for the best paper based on a dissertation.

 In her free time, Pontikes enjoys spending time with her husband and son, baking, practicing yoga, and running.
 She completed the Nike Women’s Marathon in 2005.
 She also enjoys reading historical non-fiction, especially about experiences and perspectives that help expand her perspective around diversity and inclusion.

 - William S. Fishman Faculty Scholar, University of Chicago Booth, 2015 ‚Äì 2017

 - Neubauer Family Faculty Fellow, University of Chicago Booth, 2012 ‚Äì 2013

 - Charles E. Merrill Faculty Scholar, University of Chicago Booth, 2010 ‚Äì 2012

 - William H. Newman Award for outstanding dissertation, Academy of Management, 2008